Primary Navigation Mobile

 Can jump starters do other things?

 If you pick the right one, they absolutely can.
 Each of the jump starters we tested had multiple functions other than a couple of clamps and a load of electrons yearning for release.
-The two NOCO units are power banks and torches, and this is incredibly useful for camping or going on holiday.
+The two NOCO units and most others also double as power banks and torches, and this is incredibly useful for camping or going on holiday.

 If you want the last word in jump starter/torches, Worx will happily oblige with the WX852.1.
 It doubles as an inspection light as well as a powerful LED torch.
 It’s even shaped like one, which helps massively when you need to use it that purpose.